 Almwelt (which translates to Alpine World) is a dirndl and lederhosen retailer in Munich’s Old Town.
 This shop has decently-priced dirndls and lederhosen (for both men and women) as well as all the other necessary attire and accessories.
 Address: Tal 39

-Angermaier is a popular trachten store selling both dirndls and lederhosen.
+Angermaier is a popular trachten store selling both dirndls and lederhosen and one of my favorites.
 They have a large selection of both and items to fit a range of budgets.
 They have two convenient locations in Munich:

 - Their headquarters on Landsbergerstraße 101-103 (20-minute walk from Oktoberfest)